 Next

-If the first sheet has auto filter mode on, then throw the message in the MsgBox.
-After that, the code ends the condition and goes to the next sheet to perform the iteration.
-It continues to do this until it reaches all the sheet count of the current workbook.
+If the first sheet has auto filter mode on, then throw the message in the MsgBox and iterate to the next sheet to perform the check.
+This continues until it reaches the count (or total number of) worksheets in the current workbook.

 Read More: Excel VBA: Remove AutoFilter If It Exists